JohnnyXu158/MBAS24/Submission/README.md

 ## Instructions for Test Phase Submission

+## NOTE THAT: Please see [Tutorial-PDF](./DockerSample/MBAS24-HowToSubmit.pdf) for more latest information!

 The MBAS2024 challenge will be held as a Type II challenge that will not release the test set to its competitors.
 For the test phase submission, we will require the competitors to submit their containerized docker images.

 ### Step 1.
 Organize an inference script